Download the Code of Federal Regulations in XML.

 (3) Search. (i) Search fees shall be charged for all requests—other than requests made by educational institutions, noncommercial scientific institutions, or representatives of the news media—subject to the limitations of paragraph (d) of this section.
 Components shall charge for time spent searching even if they do not locate any responsive records or if they withhold any records located as entirely exempt from disclosure.
 Search fees shall be the direct costs of conducting the search by the involved employees.

 (ii) For computer searches of records, requesters will be charged the direct costs of conducting the search, although certain requesters (as provided in paragraph (d)(1) of this section) will be charged no search fee and certain other requesters (as provided in paragraph (d)(3) of this section) are entitled to the cost equivalent of two hours of manual search time without charge.
+These direct costs will include the costs of the operator/programmer salary apportionable to the search and any other tangible direct costs associated with a computer search.

 (5) Review.
 Review fees shall be charged to requesters who make a commercial use request.
 Review fees shall be charged only for the initial record review, in which a component determines whether an exemption applies to a particular record at the initial request level.
 No charge shall be imposed for review at the administrative appeal level for an exemption already applied.
 However, records withheld under an exemption that is subsequently determined not to apply may be reviewed again to determine whether any other exemption not previously considered applies, and the costs of that review are chargeable.
 Review fees shall be the direct costs of conducting the review by the involved employees.